 By now you will be past the narrowest point which is only about one cable wide, and the harbour will start to open up.

-It must be remembered that the main defined deep water channels are in constant use by large heavy deep draught ships, that cannot change their course.
+It must be remembered that the main deep water channels are in constant use by large heavy deep draught ships that cannot change their course.
 Yachtsmen are advised to keep well clear of the main channels wherever possible and keep a sharp lookout, especially astern.
 Unladen ships approaching the harbour have impaired visibility at close quarters, you may see them, but can they see you?
 Deep draught ships (Depths of up to 9m !!!) leaving the harbour cannot stop quickly, and when the engines are reversed they become unmanageable, as there is no prop wash.

 All in all, although the harbour is easy to enter, great care is necessary because of the narrow entrance and frequent ship movements.